 To see is to be able to have access to education and to work.
 Access to sight immediately improves the quality of life and sometimes all is needed is a pair of glasses to provide someone with hope and a better future.

-Your donated spectacles are recycled for their metal content to fund building Vision Centres in some of Africa’s most isolated communities where patients can receive a free eye test by locally trained eye care workers.
+Your donated spectacles can be recycled for their metal content to fund building Vision Centres in some of the most isolated communities abroad where patients can receive a free eye test by locally trained eye care workers.
 Other donated spectacles will be sent to recycling workshops where sorted pairs of glasses are sent for grading and distribution and then forwarded directly to contacts running eye clinics abroad.

 Institute of Optometry